iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 - The ISCP design is not completed yet

 # Unsolved questions
+- The naming of **light/hash/full proof** is proper and easy to understand?
 - For **full proof** level, which option do we need to implement?
     - Option 1
         - Pros